achillessaxby/PUI2016_aes807/HW4_aes807/README.md

 - Worked on the assignment from the instructors notes and used code to fill up the blanks in the code.

+- Used Google and help from other students in the class to understand the coding aspect of writing statistics - code may be similar to a few people due to the help I have taken from them.

+- Read friends' codes to try and understand how to frame sentences for proving in words why the rejection/acceptance was done for a particular hypothesis.

 # ----------------------

 ## Assignment 4: